ministryofjustice/send-legal-mail-to-prisons/README.md

 The application has a ping endpoint found at `/ping` which indicates that the app is responding to requests.

 ### Maintenance pages
-If the application needs planned (or unplanned!) downtime we have a method for displaying maintenan0ce pages for both Send legal mail and Check Rule39 mail.
+If the application needs planned (or unplanned!) downtime we have a method for displaying maintenance pages for both Send legal mail and Check Rule39 mail.
 See the guide at `maintenance_pages/README.md`.

 ### Build
 <em>Requires membership of Github team `farsight-devs`</em>